 Even the police officers enforce decent behavior.
 Now, the police do not dare harass any Western foreigners.
 However, I have seen a couple walking hand in hand smiling only to have a police officer jump out of the blue blowing his whistle as if he is adverting a calamity.

 Apparently, the opposite sex “freely mixing” is a big enough issue to engage law enforcement to act, but public defecation is ignored.
 The Bangladeshi society is misappropriating what is important for their country.

-There is no fine line as what is and is not immoral as the battle between traditionalist and the progressive young generation is growing.
+There is no fine line as what is and is not as immoral as the battle between traditionalist and the progressive young generation is growing.

 My interpretation of religious teachings is that PDA is viewed as immoral, especially if it includes unmarried women.
 If she is caught she will be perceived as being loose and bring disgrace to her family.
 The worry is that if others observe a couple being intimate then it will trigger them to feel and act immorally.

 In essence, it means, those who are affectionate are behaving horny and those witnessing the intimate interactions become enticed also.